-Thank you for this opportunity to testify in support of Senate Bill 1568.
+Thank you, Chair Prozanski, Vice Chair Thatcherand members of the Senate Committee on Judiciary, for this opportunity to testify in support of Senate Bill 1560.
 My name is Catherine Bax.
 I am a retired Physician Assistant and currently a member/volunteer of Metropolitan Alliance for Common Good, a broad-based community organizing alliance and a member of St Andrew Catholic Church.
-It is my background of having worked for over 30 years as a medical professional, being a community volunteer and being a member of a faith-based organization that compels me to testify in support of SB 1568.
+It is my background of having worked for over 30 years as a medical professional, being a community volunteer and being a member of a faith-based organization that compels me to testify in support of SB 1560.